ruaaabdu/readme/README-Template.md

 3. Go to Window > Java > Compiler and set the compliance to 1.8.

 ### DashBoard
-DashBoard is a platform by Ross Video that allows users to build User Interface custom panels for control and monitering.
+DashBoard is a platform created by Ross Video that allows users to build custom User Interface panels for control and monitering.
 More on DashBoard [here](https://www.rossvideo.com/products-services/management-systems/automated-production-control/dashboard/).

 #### Installation
 1. Start off by cloning the two repositories required for Dashboard.